towolf/towolf.github.com/docs/PsychBasic/RemapMouse.markdown

 introduced by the tasks implemented in the Psychtoolbox image processing pipeline via some of the functions available via PsychImaging\(\) function.
-It does not take other transformations into account, e.g., mirroring, arranging displays of a multi\-display setup in an unusual way etc. You may need to add your own code to take such transformations into account.
+It does not take other transformations into account, e.g., mirroring, arranging displays of a multi-display setup in an unusual way etc. You may need to add your own code to take such transformations into account.